Clonkeen College: Transition year (TY)

+The school operates a Transition Year (TY) program.
 The year's main outing is a tour organised by the TY coordinator.
-Classes have visited the Aran Islands, and have gone skiing in Italy.
-A number of city trips to cities such as Paris, Munich and Venice have also occurred.
+Previous TY classes have visited undertaken trips to a number of European cities.

-During the year, the students have the opportunity to do courses such as: Self-defense, ECDL, Gaelic football, FAI coaching, and Sailing.
-New subjects in the transition year are cooking, music, effective communication, Spanish and technical drawing.
-The students have an opportunity to attain a Gaisce\Presidents Award.
+During the year, TY students also have the opportunity to do courses such as: self-defense, ECDL, Gaelic football, FAI coaching, and sailing.
+Other subjects in the transition year include cooking, music, Spanish and technical drawing.
+The students have an opportunity to attain a Gaisce/Presidents Award.

-Students visit educational and historical sites like Christ Church Cathedral, Dublin, Croke Park, Kilmainham Gaol and the National Art Gallery.

-Clonkeen Student Council
+Student council

-Students have input into the schools running in the form of a Student Council of class representatives from all years, who are elected by their peers.
+Students have input into the schools running in the form of a student council of class representatives from all years, who are elected by their peers.
+The council meets weekly to discuss projects or issues and is composed of twenty four representatives.

-Since its inception, the Clonkeen College Student Council has shown a large involvement in the running of the school.
-The council meets weekly to discuss projects or issues.
-The council is composed of twenty four representatives.
-Representatives carry out a variety of tasks and act as the link between the students and the management of the school.

-The council focuses on projects in the school.
-In the past, they have had water fountains installed; they have also had formal shoes and school jackets introduced to the uniform.
-Council meetings are chaired by the chairman, and the Secretary takes minutes.

 Students also elect a head boy and deputy head boy each year.
 These roles are filled by 5th-year students, who are elected by the entire student body, parent teachers' association and teachers.